modular/modular/LLCL/docs/WorkQueueNonblocking.md

 with accelerators - because you typically want the client thread to go off and discover new work, not running existing background tasks.

+### Handling `await` without blocking

+As mentioned above, LLCL `await` doesn't block because the client thread donates itself to run the tasks in the work queue.

+Every threads accessing the work queue, including the "foreign" thread that calls `await`, owns it's own semaphore.
+Mostly the semaphores are used to wake the threads up when the new task is added to the queue so they can pick up and run the task.
+For `await`ing threads, however, the semaphore is also posted when the last value that the `await` is waiting for is fulfilled.

+If we had a separate signaling mechanism to indicate the fulfillment of awaiting values (e.g. have a separate semaphore for `await`), or had a single shared semaphore that is shared across all the threads that are accessing the work queue, we wouldn't be able to implement efficient non-blocking execution with `await`.
+If we had a separate semaphore for `await` and let the foreign thread wait on it when there's no more tasks in the work queue, the foreign thread wouldn't wake up even when there is a new task added to the work queue.
+If a single semaphore is shared across all threads, we wouldn't be able to point the `await`ing thread to wake up when all the awaiting values are fulfilled.

+### Busy waiting with exponential backoff

+While it's not ideal for threads to spin the wheel when there are no more tasks in the work queue, threads going into sleep too early is also problematic because waking them up again would waste time if new tasks are added to the queue sooner than later.
+To get the right trade-off, we adopted busy-waiting with exponential backoff.
+When the work queue is empty, threads are waiting for the task without sleeping for the first few iterations of the busy-wait loop.
+If an extra busy-wait time is specified, threads further waits for the given amount of time.
+When the busy-wait time expires, threads go into sleep and wait for the corresponding semaphore to be posted.
+Currently the default busy-wait time is set to 1ms.

 ### The "Missing" I/O Subsystem in LLCL

 One challenge of building high-performance infrastructure that needs I/O is that